storacha/RFC/rfc/datawherehouse.md

 TODO: Should return the actual location claim?
 How would we do that?

-On the event of failure, it should state error behind it:
+On the event of failure, it should state error behind it, such as:

 ```json
 {